mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

 Great.
 Now that we have a small test case, let's dig in.
-We'll run the triangulation before and after the step where things go off the rails, including the outer super-triangle for completeness:
+We'll run the triangulation before and after the step where things go off the rails, including the outer super-triangle, which is relevant to how the triangulation is updated:

+**Before**

 <svg width="500" height="500" viewbox="-68.12109349673665 -17.732218201380324 254.6004777097146 198.45172146961636">
   <circle cx="86.23701538249712" cy="99.53470812157481" r="2" />